1. When buying electronics, download the manual and store it in the cloud.

 33. Limit your dish sets to two or three more than the required place settings.

-This keeps your dishwasher from getting insane, and if you don’t have a dishwasher, household members will be more prone to actually do the dishes if there are none available to use.
+This keeps your dishwasher from getting insane, and if you don’t have a dishwasher, household members will be more prone to actually doing the dishes if there are none available to use.
 And you have enough extra place settings for guests.

 34. Spread your minimalist lifestyle by only giving gifts that people can use.